dmillard/taichigdb/README.rst

 ========

 This is a pretty printer for taichi types (with some support for stan-math types).
-Much of the logic comes from upstream taichi.
+This is largely based on https://github.com/dmillard/eigengdb.
 Formatting is handled by `numpy`.

 Motivation
 ----------